Student Staff

 Ryan A.T.
 Lenney ’25, Student Manager

 Ryan is from Mission Viejo, California, and is majoring in Public Policy and International Relations.
 He developed an interest in state and local government through his work on housing and homelessness policy in Orange County.
-At the Rose, Ryan has written an article for the Inland Empire Outlook publication, a report on the city of Ontario’s permitting processes, and a statewide report on cities’ Housing Elements.
+At the Rose, Ryan has written two articles for the Inland Empire Outlook publication, a report on the city of Ontario’s permitting processes, and a statewide analysis of cities’ Housing Elements.
 He has also worked on the Kosmont project, the state identities project, and a study on the city of Vernon.
+Most recently, Ryan served as project manager for the Long Beach housing report.
 In his free time, Ryan enjoys surfing, rock climbing, astrophotography, and a good road trip with friends.
 Ryan spent the fall semester of 2023 in Bilbao, Spain.
-Currently, he leads the Long Beach Housing project.
+After his return to campus in the spring semester of 2024, Ryan began his current role as the Rose Institute’s Student Manager.

 George B. Ashford ’25, Associate Student Manager

 George is a dual PPE and Public Policy major and is proud to call Takoma Park, Maryland home.
 As a Rose research assistant, he has produced a comprehensive report of Inland Empire municipal American Rescue Plan Fiscal Recovery Fund spending, helped gather data for the Kosmont Cost of Doing Business Survey, created GIS maps of new legislative districts for presentation at a National League of Cities conference, and led a team examining points of friction between state and local government on housing policy.
 He also worked on the 2022 Video Voter Guide, and California Competitiveness projects.
 Before working at the Rose, George pursued his passion for local government as the Chair of the Takoma Park Youth City Council and as a Communications Assistant for Takoma Park Mayor Kate Stewart.
-He has worked on campaigns including that of Senator Gary Peters and President Joe Biden in Michigan, interned in the DC office of US Rep. Jamie Raskin and with the Bipartisan Policy Center.
-He currently serves as Chief Operating Officer at GENup, advocating for pro-student education reform at the state and national levels.
+He has worked on campaigns including that of Senator Gary Peters and President Joe Biden in Michigan, interned in the DC office of US Rep. Jamie Raskin, with the Bipartisan Policy Center, and with the Niskanen Center.
+He currently serves as Chief Operating Officer at GENup, advocating for pro-student education reform in California.
+George studied abroad in Tunisia for the fall semester of 2023, returning to lead the Ontario Missing Middle Housing project in the spring.
 In his spare time, George loves arguing about tax policy, backpacking, skiing, and otherwise enjoying the outdoors.
-George was in Tunisia, North Africa for the fall semester of 2023, but came back to lead the Ontario Missing Middle Housing project.

 Audrey Donahue ’25

 Audrey is from Seattle, Washington, and is majoring in Economics with a sequence in Data Science.
 Audrey joined the Rose Institute in the Fall of 2021.
-Throughout her time at CMC and the Rose, Audrey has worked on an array of projects across varying subject areas that include: with Professor Sinclair, as editor of the Rose Review, Kosmont, and CA Superior Court Elections.
+Throughout her time at CMC and the Rose, Audrey has worked on an array of projects across varying subject areas that include working with Professor Sinclair; as editor of the Rose Review; the Kosmont project, and CA Superior Court Elections.
 In the Fall of 2023, Audrey took a leave of absence from CMC to move to Washington DC.
 In DC, she worked at a bipartisan political consulting firm where she was able to gain first-hand experience with social and political issues on both sides of the aisle.
 Outside of Rose, Audrey plays for the CMS Lacrosse team, and loves to ski, hike, and cook. ”

 Cary A. Dornier PZ ’25

-Originally from Greenwich, Connecticut, and now based in Del Mar, California, Cary attends Pitzer College, where he majors in Political Studies with a focus in Security Policy.
-On campus, he has assisted Professor Busch with research for his newly released book “Ronald Reagan and the Firing of the Air Traffic Controllers” (University Press of Kansas, 2024) spotlighting the 1981 air traffic controllers’ strike and the subsequent Reagan administration response.
-Cary’s time as an RA has seen him contribute to the Kosmont and California City Management Foundation (CCMF) projects, and assist Professor Pears on research regarding the sociopolitical identity of the fifty states.
-During Spring 2024, Cary served on the Hill as a Legislative Intern for Congressman John Garamendi – Ranking Member on Readiness, House Armed Services Committee – as part of the CMC Washington Program.
-There, he regularly supported the staff’s defense policy efforts, such as Garamendi’s chairmanship of the Nuclear Weapons Arms Control Working Group.
-Cary is currently spending the Fall 2024 semester abroad at Lingnan University in Hong Kong where he is primarily taking coursework in security studies and East Asian geopolitics.
-He is also active in political organizing as the Foreign Policy Research Lead for Youth for Harris-Walz, where he is making the case for Democrats based on their vision for engaged global leadership.
-He is very excited to make a long-overdue return to the Rose and life back on campus in January.
+Originally from Greenwich, Connecticut and now a proud resident of San Diego, California, Cary attends Pitzer College – where he majors in Political Studies with a focus in Security Policy.
+On campus, he assisted then-CMC Professor Busch with research for his newly-released book “Ronald Reagan and the Firing of the Air Traffic Controllers” (University Press of Kansas, 2024) spotlighting the 1981 air traffic controllers’ strike and the subsequent Reagan administration response.
+Cary’s time as an RA has seen him contribute to the Kosmont and California City Management Foundation (CCMF) projects and assist Professor Pears on research regarding the sociopolitical identity of the fifty states.
+Deeply invested in the role of the House of Representatives as an indispensable vehicle for incremental yet consequential policy change, Cary is a two-time congressional intern, spending Fall 2023 commuting to San Bernardino after classes as a District Intern for House Democratic Caucus Chair Pete Aguilar (CA-33) and the following Winter/Spring 2024 as a Legislative Intern for Rep. John Garamendi (CA-08) – Ranking Member on Readiness, House Armed Services Committee through the Washington Program.
+He is currently participating in the Center for a New American Security’s Make Room Mentorship Program, which seeks to empower the next generation of national security leaders by providing high level professional development programming to a diverse group dedicated to strengthening U.S. national security and global leadership via public service.
+Having lived abroad during Fall 2024 as an exchange student at Lingnan University in Hong Kong studying security policy and East Asian geopolitics, Cary is thrilled to be back on campus at the Rose and is excited to bring his passion for and experience in political communications to his work as part of the Media team.

 Jack is from Park City, Utah, and is majoring in Public Policy and Economics.
 His interest in state and local policy began when he got the opportunity to lobby for healthcare coverage expansions with state legislators.
 At the Rose, Jack leads the institute’s web development efforts, is co-authoring an academic article with Professor Michael Fortner, and is the Student Development Manager.
 He has also worked on Kosmont, CCMF, CA Competitiveness, and has served as editor of the Rose Review.
 On campus, Jack is a member of CMC Advocates.
 In his free time, Jack likes to ski and create digital art.